Part I due by 11:59 p.m. on Tuesday, February 25, 2025.

 You should see an extra blank line when you print the results

-of any call that produces a movie
+of any call that produces one or more fields (including the

-newline, and the println
+and the println

 method adds its own newline.